williamnyren/AttentiveFP-UV/README.md

    ```
       wandb sweep config.yaml
    ```
-   You should now recive a <sweep-ID> in the terminal.
-THe project and sweep should also be pressent on you W&B page.
+   You should now receive a <sweep-ID> in the terminal.
+The project and sweep should also be present on your W&B page.

    We are now able to start a new run in the sweep:
    ```